amirulhakiim/friendslist/README.md

 3. `bundle install` to install all required dependencies
 4. `rails db:migrate` to make all database migrations
 5. `rails s`
+6. Go to your browser and open http://localhost:3000

 # Code Overview